vasugupta321/Unity-Flappy-Bird-Game/README.md

 # Unity-Flappy-Bird-Game
-A Flappy Bird game made with unity following the videos on https://unity3d.com/learn/tutorials/s/2d-game-creation
+A Flappy Bird style game made with Unity 2D following the videos on https://unity3d.com/learn/tutorials/s/2d-game-creation, using Mario and Green pipes from the Mario video game franchise